Unreal-Dan/RekordBoxSongExporter/README.md

 This does **NOT** poll the rekordbox database, this directly hooks rekordbox which means your track listings will update in realtime in about ~2 seconds.

+At the moment this will is designed to work with (and tested with) **two decks**, it is highly likely it will not work with four decks, the very least it will probably ignore decks three and four.
+There may be updates in the future to handle this.

 The 2 second delay is a result of OBS polling the chatlog file, the file is updated instantaneously by the Song Exporter module as soon as you fade into the track.